minaejeon/minaejeon.github.io/test/1 Predict accident risk score for unique postcode.md

 </div>

 ------------------
-train과 test, road_network, population 각 dataframe에는 'postcode' column이 존재하여 merge하기 용이합니다.
+'postcode' columns are in train, test, road_network, and population, which is beneficial for merge.
-그러나 Number_of_Casualties(사상자 수)예측에 도움이 되지 않는 column은 제외하고 밀접한 관계가 있어 분석에 용이한 column만 추출하여 학습이 필요합니다. 각 column값의 특성 및 데이터 수를 고려할 때 road_network data에서는 'length' 가장 밀접해 보입니다.
+ However, we should delete the useless data for predicting the 'Number_of_Casualties' while training only meaningful columns Concerning the properties and amounts of data, 'length' column in road_network data look most useful factor.
-또한, data의 unique counts를 고려할 때 population data에서는 'Variable: All usual residents; measures: Value'와 'Variable: Lives in a household; measures: Value', 그리고 'Variable: Area (Hectares); measures: Value'가 가장 밀접해 보입니다.
+In addition, according to the unique counts of data, in population data, 'Variable: All usual residents; measures: Value', 'Variable: Lives in a household; measures: Value', 뭉 'Variable: Area (Hectares); measures: Value' look so elegible.

 ------------